Lincoln77/go-ini/README.md

-### Simple read ini file, the configuration information is stored in the struct.
+### Simply read the ini file and save the configuration information in the a 'struct'.

 Before using it, you need to define the relevant `struct` in 'settings.go' according to your requirements to save the information: